 The above photo is how the Java Jive appeared in April 2000.
 It is still open and serving customers since 1927.
 The Ventures used to frequent this place in their early days, sometimes earning as much as a whole $50.00 per night for the entire band.
 Would they come back for a return engagement at that price today?
 Who knows?
 Perhaps they would just for nostalgic reasons.
+I'm sure many other bands have memories here, and even more teens learned how to ask a girl out at the Java Jive.

 The drawing of the Java Jive was done by me in 77 or 78.